Why Does My Dog’s Front Leg Shake

 9.Arthritis

 Hip dysplasia is one of the dogs’ most common genetic disorders and can lead to serious health issues if not treated early on.
-If you notice your dog shaking its front legs while sitting down or standing up, it may be suffering from arthritis or some other form of health problem.
+If you notice your dog shaking its front legs while sitting down or standing up, it may suffer from arthritis or some other form of health problem.
 It’s important to take your dog to a veterinarian as soon as possible for diagnosis and treatment.

 10.Panosteitis